berkeley-scf/tutorial-parallelization/parallel-julia.md

 In addition to parallelization, the last section discusses some issues related to efficiency with for loops, in particular *fused* operations.
-This is not directly related to parallelization but given the focus on loops in this document, it's useful and interesting to know about.
+This is not directly related to parallelization but given the focus on loops in this document, it’s useful and interesting to know about.

 ## 2 Threading

-Threaded calculations are done in parallel on [software threads](../#31-shared-memory).
+Threaded calculations are done in parallel on [software threads](./#31-shared-memory).

-Threads share objects in memory with the parent process, which is useful for avoiding copies but raises the danger of a "race condition", where different threads modify data that other threads are using and cause errors..
+Threads share objects in memory with the parent process, which is useful for avoiding copies but raises the danger of a “race condition”, where different threads modify data that other threads are using and cause errors..